Trains in Germany

 The government of France has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/25/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Paris from Heidelberg.
+Last checked on 1/24/22.
+Remember to check the latest COVID-19 travel safety regulations for your train to Paris from Heidelberg closer to your date of departure here here.

-When taking the train from Paris to Heidelberg, you can choose to depart from train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. Your route can end in train stations such as Heidelberg Hbf, Heidelberg-Pfaffengrund/Wieblingen and Heidelberg-Altstadt.
+When departing from Paris, you have various train station options to start your trip from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When arriving in Heidelberg, you can end your trip in train stations like Heidelberg Hbf, Heidelberg-Pfaffengrund/Wieblingen and Heidelberg-Altstadt.

 Here are some other resources that might have the information you need